finm-32900/stockbeta/notes.md

   - Coordinates between different packaging tools and projects
   - Ensures security and reliability of Python's package ecosystem
   - Manages [PyPI](https://pypi.org/) (Python Package Index), the official package repository

+#### The Rise of Binary Distribution and Scientific Computing

+The landscape evolved significantly to address challenges in distributing scientific Python packages:

+1. **Early Challenges (pre-2012)**:
+   - Pip struggled with binary distributions (e.g., installing NumPy or SciPy often failed because pip couldn't handle the pre-compiled C extensions, requiring users to have the correct compiler and development headers installed).
+Thus, scientific packages were difficult to install due to compilation requirements
+   - No standardized solution for non-Python dependencies.
+For example, C libraries like OpenBLAS (used for fast linear algebra), Fortran compilers for scientific packages, or system dependencies like CUDA for GPU computing had to be manually installed by users, making it difficult to ensure consistent installations across different machines.
+   - Complex build dependencies and platform-specific configurations

+2. **Solutions and Progress (2012-present)**:
+   - Introduction of the wheel format solved many binary distribution issues
+   - Build tools like `cibuildwheel` simplified compiled package distribution
+   - Conda emerged as a comprehensive solution for scientific computing.
+Conda was created by Continuum Analytics (now Anaconda Inc.) in 2012 to solve the "dependency hell" of scientific Python packages by providing language-agnostic package management, handling both Python and non-Python dependencies like compilers and system libraries in one tool.
+Most students in the data science field are familiar with Conda, as it is packaged with the Anaconda distribution and it is the standard for scientific computing in Python.
+   - Modern build systems improved cross-platform compatibility.

 #### Modern Packaging Tools